Ishanoic/Speech_Emotion_Recognizer/README.md

 ## Features
 - **Audio Preprocessing**: Normalizes and converts audio files into spectrograms.
 - **Feature Extraction**: Utilizes Mel Spectrograms for extracting features from audio data.
-- **Emotion Classification**: Implements a multi-class SVM classifier to categorize emotions.
+- **Emotion Classification**: Implements a CNN Model to categorize emotions.
 - **Model Evaluation**: Provides performance metrics to evaluate the classifier.

 ## Installation